 Palm Beach County has adopted a Local Mitigation Strategy (LMS).
 The LMS is a unified, coordinated effort among County and municipal governments to reduce the county's vulnerability to the impacts of identified natural and man-made hazards.
 Among its primary missions, the Strategy serves as a basis for comprehensive mitigation planning, project identification and prioritization, and provides assistance to project sponsors in securing and allocating available federal, state, local, and other disaster mitigation assistance funds.
-The revised Palm Beach County Local Mitigation Strategy Plan (LMS) was adopted in 2019, by unanimous vote by the Town
+The revised Palm Beach County Local Mitigation Strategy Plan (LMS) was adopted in 2019, by unanimous vote of the Town Council of the Town of Palm Beach.